Hugh McCluggage

 Hugh McCluggage (born 3 March 1998) is a professional Australian rules footballer and vice-captain of the Brisbane Lions in the Australian Football League (AFL).

 Early life

 McCluggage was raised in Allansford, Victoria and participated in the Auskick program there before playing junior football with the Allansford Football Club in the Warrnambool District Football League.
+He later played for Hampden Football League club South Warrnambool.
 In addition to Australian rules, McCluggage also played junior cricket, hockey, and soccer.
+He attended secondary school at Warrnambool College, before finishing his final two years of school at Ballarat Clarendon College as a boarder.
+The latter was where he met Jarrod Berry and formed a close friendship.

 McCluggage played senior Australian rules with South Warrnambool Football Club in the Hampden Football Netball League.
 He represented Vic Country in the AFL Under-18 Championships and played under 18 football with the North Ballarat Rebels in the TAC Cup winning the Morrish Medal despite playing only 10 matches.

 He was drafted by Brisbane with their first selection and third overall in the 2016 national draft.